 The current mayor of Farmington is Nate Duckett.
 Mayor Duckett first entered into local politics in 2014 when he successfully ran for Farmington City Council.
 In 2018, he was elected mayor.

 The city manager performs the duties of chief administrative officer of the City of Farmington as defined by state statutes and the municipal code.
 The city manager serves as a policy adviser to the mayor and council and provides leadership, coordination and management for the affairs of the city to ensure effective community services.
 Rob Mayes is the current city manager and has served in this role since April 2008.
 He is the longest-tenured city manager in the history of Farmington.
+He manages a staff of over 1,000 fulltime and seasonal employees that work diligently to maintain the utility services (water, sewer, and electric), public amenities including over 58 parks, and life safety.

 Available Commercial and Industrial Property in Farmington